mvonherrmann-bit/project_groupB/README.md

 ### User Stories (estimate of completion times) and decomposition into tasks:

 1. I want to look for restaurants within Orange County.
 What kind of services do they provide (outdoor/indoor seating, take out, delivery, curbside, social distancing, and disinfecting and sanitizing).
 I want to find a restaurant that matches my criteria within Orange County.
-Dominic, Miles
 *10 Days*
 **Tasks:**
 a) Extract location information and names of restaurants from Twitter API.
 b) Create queries for the different keywords(seating, take out, ...).
 c) Create interface for user/diner to search for services based on keywords(search bar,sub pages).

 2. As a diner, I want to find restaurants near me that are COVID compliant.
 How are restaurants maintaining a safe and COVID compliant environment?
-Dominic
 *3 Days*
 **Tasks:**
 a) Create additional queries, with keywords related to a restaurant being COVID compliant(from Twitter feed).
 b) Design functionality for user to be able to set search radius on the map.

 3. I want to see what others have said about certain restaurants.
-Miles *3 Days*
+*3 Days*
 **Tasks:**
 a) Extract data from Yelp API, to get information/restaurant reviews from the other diners regarding the restaurants in diners' queries.
 b) Create window within program specificially for Yelp, to store reviews/information about restaurants as they become available.

 4. I would like to see information on how restaurants have been impacted by COVID (How long have they been closed for?
 Are they currently open?).
-Vanessa, Tony
 *8 Days*
 **Tasks:**
 a) Pull data from Twitter API, posts from restaurants that talk about their open/closed status during pandemic.
 b) Display relevant information(in clear and consistent manner for all restaurants) found in tweets in pop-up dialogue window when user selects a certain restaurant on the map.

 5. How much seating is available at a given restaurant?
-Vanessa *2 Days*
+*2 Days*
 **Tasks:**
 a) Pull information about seating/seating capacity percentage from restaurants' twitter pages.